juliantreweeke/i-tunes-search/README.md

 Another thing that was interesting was doing a project without backlog refinement, planning, stakeholders, sprint, jira etc.
 Before I started I planned out all the features I wanted to have, all the components I would need and any other tasks required.
 I set up a trello board to keep track of it all and had some tasks flagged with 'bonus' and priorities them in order.
-I also ended making a 'Not doing/Parked' column as I got through the project and changed some of my decisions'
+I also ended making a 'Not doing/Parked' column as I got through the project and changed some of my decisions.
 ***
 ## Things I would have done different in retrospect
 I am using a useFetch hook to fetch data and then using a redux hook to store that data.
 In retrospect I wish I had just called an action that then called a fetching service.
 When I realised that this pattern feels bad I was too deep in and it would have been a major overhaul.
 With that said when I reused the useFetch in a second component it was super easy and I did see the benefits, but still think that this may not scale well.
 It also made error handling not so great.
 I spent alot of time on focus state for screen readers which added alot of complexity and used most of my efforts on this feature.
 Instead I could have used the time differently and gotten closer to 100% test coverage or added animation that I had initially planned for the List component.
 ***
 ## What is missing and what is next to do for this project
+* Refactoring of the fetching pattern to use a service.
 * Proper error handling.
 * 100% test coverage.
 * ImageBox and InfoBox renaming?
 Kinda was stuck on what I should name these.
 * ImageBox - loading spinner centred properly!
 * A default search result on first page view, maybe top 10 albums on iTunes etc.
 * Logrocket to keep tabs on errors.
-* Animating the
+* Animating the List component and added loading state to the search album cards.
-* Styling changes to the Album page.
 ***